yinxiangshi/SMAPI/docs/technical/mod-package.md

 * The package now suppresses the misleading 'processor architecture mismatch' warnings.

 ### 3.2.2
-Released 23 September 2020.
+Released 23 September 2020 for SMAPI 3.0.0 or later.

 * Reworked and streamlined how the package is compiled.
 * Added [SMAPI-ModTranslationClassBuilder](https://github.com/Pathoschild/SMAPI-ModTranslationClassBuilder)
   files to the ignore list.

 ### 3.2.1
-Released 11 September 2020.
+Released 11 September 2020 for SMAPI 3.0.0 or later.

 * Added more detailed logging.
 * Fixed _path's format is not supported_ error when using default `Mods` path in 3.2.

 ### 3.2.0
-Released 07 September 2020.
+Released 07 September 2020 for SMAPI 3.0.0 or later.

 * Added option to change `Mods` folder path.
 * Rewrote documentation to make it easier to read.

 ### 3.1.0
-Released 01 February 2020.
+Released 01 February 2020 for SMAPI 3.0.0 or later.

 * Added support for semantic versioning 2.0.
 * `0Harmony.dll` is now ignored if the mod references Harmony directly (it's bundled with SMAPI).

 ### 3.0.0
-Released 26 November 2019.
+Released 26 November 2019 for SMAPI 3.0.0 or later.

 * Updated for SMAPI 3.0 and Stardew Valley 1.4.
 * Added automatic support for `assets` folders.